 Bako National Park

 Sarawak's oldest national park was established in 1957, covers a modest 27 sq. km., and is about 37km from Kuching.
 It's known for its extraordinary natural scenery, habitats, plants and wild life.
+Its most significant features are secluded coves and rugged rocky headlands with magnificent steep cliffs that overlook the South China Sea.

 The sea spray, wave action and the wind have also carved out magnificent sea arches and sea stacks at the base of the cliffs, some rearing above the waves like a mighty serpent's head.